pglen/hsencfs/README.md

  The industrial version of this project is available upon request.
 Please send a message to the author. (see github page)

+## Configuring syslog

 Useful trick to see the logs in a separate file.
 Edit (Create) /etc/rsyslog/rsyslog.d/10-custom.conf

 with the following contents:

 if $programname == 'HSEncFs' then {